DataFrame and DataSet APIs are based on RDD so I will only be mentioning RDD in this post, but it can easily be replaced with Dataframe or Dataset.

 WARN org.apache.spark.sql.execution.datasources.SharedInMemoryCache: Evicting cached table partition metadata from memory due to size constraints (spark.sql.hive.filesourcePartitionFileCacheSize = 262144000 bytes).
 This may impact query planning performance.

 It is worth noting that cached partitions can be evicted before they are actually reused.
-Depending on the caching strategy adopted, the evicted blocks can be cached on disk.
+Depending on the caching strategy adopted, the evicted blocks can be cached on a disk.